DrewPag/cf-gecko-codes/README.md

 - Some spawn conditions (Flea, Ant, and Fly) are broken when applied to other bugs, so they are not in the pool.
 - Some behaviors (Flea, Ant, and Bee) are broken, so they are not in the pool.
 - There is "vanilla prevention" to ensure no other bug rolls the exact same spawn condition and behavior.
 However, bugs may roll another spawn condition/behvaior that is essentially the same (ex.
 Fruit Beetle rolling another tree spawn condition/behavior)
 - The weather restrictions for all bugs still apply.
-Snail will still only spawn while it is raining.
+Snail will only spawn while it is raining.
 And any bugs that couldn't spawn in the rain before still can't spawn in the rain
 - Spawn condition restrictions still apply in some cases:
   - Hybrid flower - if the peacock rolls another "spawns flying from flowers" spawn condition (most other butterflies), then it will still only spawn from a blue/blakc/purple hybrid flower
   - Red flower - same as above, but for Tiger Butterfly